Kruptein/planarally-docs/docs/dashboard.md

 ## Localisation
 In the top-left corner of the navigational bar lies the localisation button which lets you choose a localisation of PlanarAlly off a drow-down menu.
+Any choice you make, here, will replicate to every campaign you play or run.

 :::info Translation Fallback
 Note that translations *may* be incomplete.